 The Blockchain in Agriculture & Food Supply Chain Market size was estimated at USD 205.34 million in 2024 and expected to reach USD 250.24 million in 2025, at a CAGR 20.86% to reach USD 640.28 million by 2030.

-Transformative Shifts Redefining the Industry
+Charting the Transformative Shifts Redefining Agri-Food Logistics

 This comprehensive research report categorizes the Blockchain in Agriculture & Food Supply Chain market into clearly defined segments, providing a detailed analysis of emerging trends and precise revenue forecasts to support strategic decision-making.